camille-004/dunnlen/README.md

 ## Easy-to-Use Deep Learning Library
 All neural networks are created and implemented from scratch using solely NumPy and Python modules.
 This library is created for my own educational growth, and I hope to make it usable for the rest of the DL noobs out there.
 Wish me luck on this creative endeavor.

+### Why "DunnLen?"
+"Dunn" is the first syllable of my surname, which has Scottish origins.
+As for the "len" part, try saying "learn" in a heavy British accent.

 ![logo](rsz_logo.png?raw=True)
 ## Current Features
 1. A basic single-layer perceptron